-GoTo Meeting and Zoom are both great video conferencing solutions, but it’s GoTo Meeting that takes the crown as the best business video conferencing app, thanks to its strong security and scalability for growing businesses.
+GoTo Meeting and Zoom are both great video conferencing apps, but it’s GoTo Meeting that takes the crown as the best business video conferencing app, thanks to its strong security and scalability for growing businesses.
 GoTo Meeting is also more flexible and better suited to growing businesses, built to handle everything from two attendees to thousands.
 Still, Zoom does stand out for its free option, and its ease of use is hard to beat.
 But don’t forget, there’s a free trial of GoTo Meeting available, too.

 Here’s what you need to know about the best features these video conferencing services have to offer, including prices, support, and ease of use.